gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 ---
 ## :alarm_clock: Todos <a name = "todos"></a>

-Test functions
+- Test functions
+- Test on Linux (I do not have a Mac)
-Clean up debug output.
+- Clean up debug output.

 ---